 The rest of the paper is organized as follows.
-In Sect.
-2, we overview several sources of connectivity constraints found in wide-area environments for deployment of desktop grids and collaborative environments.
-In Sect.
-3 we qualitatively describe the impact of incorrect routing on the functioning of WOW distributed systems.
-We then describe a fault-tolerant annealing routing algorithm that can route messages to their correct destinations, even in the presence of missing overlay links (Sect.
-4.1).
-In Sect.
-4.2, we describe a technique that allows tunneling of overlay links over connections to other nodes and the implementation of this technique in IPOP.
-In Sect.
-5, we quantify the improvement in structured routing using these two techniques through simulations.
-We describe our implementation of tunnel edges in the IPOP system in Sect.
-6. In Sect.
-7, we describe experiments that demonstrate the operation of IPOP in connecFig.
-1 Illustration of the connectivity-constrained wide-area deployment scenario targeted by deployments of the IPOP P2P system tivity constrained environments.
-We discuss related work in Sect.
-9, and conclude the paper in Sect.
-10.
+In Section 2, we overview several sources of connectivity constraints found in wide-area environments for deployment of desktop grids and collaborative environments.
+In Section 3 we qualitatively describe the impact of incorrect routing on the functioning of WOW distributed systems.
+We then describe a fault-tolerant annealing routing algorithm that can route messages to their correct destinations, even in the presence of missing overlay links (Section 4.1).
+In Section 4.2, we describe a technique that allows tunneling of overlay links over connections to other nodes and the implementation of this technique in IPOP.
+In Section 5, we quantify the improvement in structured routing using these two techniques through simulations.
+We describe our implementation of tunnel edges in the IPOP system in Section 6.
+In Section 7, we describe experiments that demonstrate the operation of IPOP in connectivity constrained environments.
+We discuss related work in Section 8, and conclude the paper in Section 9.